 Select Publications and Funded Research

-- 2016 co-winner of MPSA Best Paper in Comparative Politics: Clerics and Scriptures
+- 2016 co-winner of MPSA Best Paper in Comparative Politics

-- Grant reviewer for National Science Foundation, TESS (Time-sharing Experiment for Social Sciences)
+- Grant reviewer, National Science Foundation, Time-sharing Experiment for Social Sciences (TESS).